Visiting the Library of Congress in Washington DC (Photos)

 What are the hours of operation for the Library of Congress?

-The Library of Congress is open to the public Tuesday through Saturday, from 10:00am to 5:00pm (last entry is at 4:30pm), with the exception of federal holidays.
+The Thomas Jefferson Building is open Tuesday through Saturday from 10:00am to 5:00pm (last entry 4:30pm), with extended hours on Thursday evenings until 8:00pm.
+It’s closed Sundays, Mondays, and select federal holidays.

 Is there an admission fee to visit the Library of Congress?